Lakkojuhemanth22/pulse_assessment/README.md

-SaaS Review Scraper

 Overview

-SaaS Review Scraper is a Node.js-based tool for scraping SaaS product reviews from multiple platforms:
+SaaS Review Scraper is a Node.js-based scraper for collecting SaaS product reviews from multiple platforms:

 G2